UniCT-WebDevelopment/Runes-Master/README.md

 ## Requirements

-To build the app, download or clone the repository, then download and install [NodeJs](https://nodejs.org/) and exectute the following commands on the shell
+To build the app, download or clone the repository, then download and install [NodeJs](https://nodejs.org/) and execute the following commands on the shell
 - Install [Electron](https://www.electronjs.org/) module globally
     ```cmd
     $ npm install electron -g